trans-hues/trans-resist/README.md

 <a name="desc"></a>
 ## **(1.0) Description**

-This guide is intended to provide some advice and resources to help trans and LGBTQIA+ people safely navigate protests against racism and police brutality, digital security, and quarantines in 2020.
+This guide is intended to provide some advice and resources to help trans and LGBTQIA+ people safely navigate protests against racism and police brutality, learn about digital security, and make it through quarantines in 2020.
 This guide is specifically written with US communities in mind, but may feature advice that's applicable to other contexts, as well.

 This guide isn't meant to scare you or make you extra paranoid.
 It's meant to be informative and approachable, and to help you decrease the amount of potential harm you are exposed to online and on the ground.